Skip to main content

 Solar chargers

 They convert the incident sunlight and the resulting thermal energy into electrical energy.
-This in turn is passed on to the receiver device via a USB cable.
+This in turn is transferred to the receiver device via a USB cable.

-However, solar cells are known to deliver comparatively little power compared to their surface area.
-Therefore, even for smaller electrical loads, a larger area is needed to produce enough electricity.
+However, solar cells are known for producing comparatively little electricity compared to their surface area.
+For this reason, a larger area is needed to produce enough electricity, even for smaller electrical consumers.

 So when buying a solar panel, you should look at the area and the maximum power output.